26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Fans of Japanese cuisine looking for vegan food in Mexico City needn’t worry about having less than authentic dishes at V Ramen on Alvaro Obregon because it’s an entirely Japanese restaurant.

-Although they do serve meat too, they have a huge 6-page vegan menu comprising everything from vegan ramen to sushi, okonomiyaki, dumplings, gyoza, takoyaki, katsu curry, and rice and noodle dishes.
+Although they do serve meat too, they have a huge 6-page vegan menu comprising everything from ramen to sushi, okonomiyaki, dumplings, gyoza, takoyaki, katsu curry, and rice and noodle dishes.
 If you can’t choose, get the degustation menu with 5 small plates for 180 pesos.

 If that weren’t enough, there’s wine, a substantial cocktail list, and a drink I’m very curious about called matcha beer.
 On your birthday, you get a free ramen!